A hierarchical approach for multicontinuum homogenization in high contrast media: Hierarchical multicontinuum homogenization

 \section{Hierarchical multicontinuum homogenization}

 The main goal of hierarchical multicontinuum homogenization is to use a different FE grid size to solve the cell problems, while ensuring that all of them achieve the finest grid accuracy.
-All of the local solutions can be summarized as the following abstract problem:
+The local solutions \eqref{eq:phi_avar} and \eqref{eq:phi_grad} can be summarized as follows:

-The constraints are detailed in Eqs. \eqref{eq:phi_avar} and \eqref{eq:phi_grad}.
+where $\mathcal{J}^{\epsilon}(v) = \tfrac{1}{2} \int_{R_p^+} \kappa |\nabla v|^2$.
+The constraints are detailed in Eqs.~\eqref{eq:phi_avar} and \eqref{eq:phi_grad}.
 Hereafter, $\Phi_p$ is used to represent the local solutions at macropoint $x_p^*$, regardless of the specific type of local solutions.
 Since solving the cell problems for every macroscopic point using a very fine mesh remains a huge challenge, we design a hierarchical multicontinuum homogenization method to overcome this difficulty.
-For a given macroscopic point $x_p^*$, we assume that the local solutions $\Phi_p$ can be expressed as

-Here, $\mathcal{I}_p$ is a linear interpolation operator at $x_p^*$ using the local solutions that have already been constructed, and $\Xi_p$ is a correction term solved using a different size of the fine grid mesh.
+For each macropoint $x_p^*$, the local solution $\Phi_p$ is represented as a decomposition into two components: (i) an interpolation term $\mathcal{I}_p(\Phi)$, which resolves the cell problems on a very fine mesh inherited from preceding levels, and (ii) a correction term $\Xi_p$, computed on a coarser mesh to account for local variations.
+This decomposition reads

 The computational process of our algorithm involves three steps: First, we build a dense hierarchical macrogrid $\{ \mathcal{S}_n \}_{n=1}^L$ for the macropoint set $\mathcal{T}$.
-Second, we define a nested FE space $\{ V_n \}_{n=1}^L$ to matching the hierarchical macrogrid $\{ \mathcal{S}_n \}_{n=1}^L$.
-Finally, we substitute Eq. \eqref{eq:PhiXiI} into the constraint problem \eqref{eq:phi_abstract} and solve for the correction term $\Xi_p$ within the corresponding FE space.
-The framework of our method is listed in Algorithm \ref{alg:hmh}.
+Second, we define a nested FE space $\{ V_n \}_{n=1}^L$ to match the hierarchical macrogrid $\{ \mathcal{S}_n \}_{n=1}^L$.
+Finally, we substitute Eq.~\eqref{eq:PhiXiI} into the constraint problem \eqref{eq:phi_abstract} and solve for the correction term $\Xi_p$ within the corresponding FE space.
+The framework of our method is summarized in Algorithm~\ref{alg:hmh}.

-In the following, we focus on the details of hierarchically computing the local solutions.
+In the following, we present the details of the hierarchical computation of the local solution.